How Does Nursing School Work? What to Expect in an ABSN Program

 • Write it down.
 Keep a notebook with you and take notes as needed.
 Write down reminders to yourself and try to stay organized.

 • Build up your contacts.
-Nursing school is a team sport!
-Your peers can become lifetime friends because you will go through this experience of becoming a nurse together.
+Nursing school provides opportunities to begin building your professional network.
+Furthermore, your fellow cohort members can become lifetime friends because you will go through this experience of becoming a nurse together.
 Use orientation to get their contact information and to share any concerns or questions with your fellow students.

 What is nursing school like after orientation?
-During your four semesters in your ABSN program at CSP Global, you will work through a blended learning format that consists of online coursework, skills laboratories, and clinical learning experiences.
+During your four semesters in your ABSN program at Concordia University, St. Paul, you will work through a blended learning format that consists of online coursework, skills labs and clinical learning experiences.

 CSP nursing students standing in lab

-As a CSP Global ABSN student, you’ll also participate in clinical learning experiences.
-In simulation, you will use human patient simulator manikins to practice the skills you have learned in lab.
-Under supervision, you’ll also work directly with patients in a variety of environments both within healthcare systems and the community.
-While the length may vary, you may complete clinical learning experiences in the following content areas:
+Under supervision, you’ll also work directly with patients in a variety of environments, both within healthcare systems and the community.
+While the length may vary, you may complete clinical learning experiences in the following areas:

 • Obstetrics